 Most of us get confused between the terms Internet and Intranet.
-Although there exist a lot of disparity between them, one of the differences is that the Internet is open to all and can be accessed by everyone whereas, Intranet requires authenticated login as an organization privately owns it.
+Although there is a lot of disparity between them, one of the differences is that the Internet is open to all and is accessible by everyone.
+Intranet requires authenticated login as an organization privately owns it.

-As the internet is open for all, there was a need to develop a network which would specifically work for a certain range like within an organization or private community, school, college, university, etcetera.
-This is the reason the terms intranet and extranet were coined.
+As the internet is open for all, there was a need to develop a network that would specifically work for a certain range like within an organization or private community, school, college, university, etc. This is the reason the terms intranet and extranet came into existence.
 Intranet provides security and privacy within a network of a specific group of people.

 Content: Internet Vs Intranet

 - What is Internet?

 - What is Intranet?